 Beijing Normal University offers a Master of Arts Program in Higher Educaiton and Student Affairs (HESA)

 The first Master of Arts Program in Higher Education and Student Affairs (HESA) at Beijing Normal University began in 2014.
-It is part of our efforts to internationalize the academic curriculum at the University and our goal is to attract highly motivated students from different countries and to provide them with excellent preparation.
-Since the beginning of the program we have had two classes graduate.
 Our students came from more than fifteen countries and most of our graduated students began to work as entry-mid level positions as practitioners in higher education/student affairs or other relevant fields after they returned to their home countries.
-To learn more about the program please see attached brochure.
-If you have any questions please contact the HESA program coordinator at firstname.lastname@example.org.
+If you have any questions please contact the HESA program coordinator at email@example.com.

 NOTE: The above is not an exhaustive list of all events or activities within each region, but only includes the information reported by our members.
 For additional details of professional organizations around the world visit the IASAS website page Links to Higher Education and Student Services Organizations